MichaelCurrin/dev-cheatsheets/cheatsheets/rust/common-cli-usage.md

 ### Check

-This is faster than the build command.
+This is faster than doing build command.

 ```sh
 $ cargo check
 ```

+It will install dependencies If you removed a package from `Cargo.toml`, this comamnd will also remove the unnecessary dependencies from the lockfile.

 ### Build package